Distributed iterated elimination of strictly dominated strategies: Introduction

-More precisely, we make the following assumptions: \begin{itemize} \item the players initially know their own preferences; \item they are rational; \item they are part of an interaction structure and can communicate atomic information about their preferences within any group they belong to; \item communication is truthful and synchronous, \item the players have no knowledge other than what follows from these assumptions, and this is common knowledge. \end{itemize}
+More precisely, we make the following assumptions: \begin{itemize} \item the players initially know the interaction structure and their own preferences, \item they are rational, in the sense that they would not play a strictly dominated strategy, \item they can communicate atomic information about their preferences within any group they belong to, \item once a message is communicated, it is commonly known within the group, \item communication is truthful and synchronous, \item the players have no knowledge other than what follows from these assumptions, \item the above assumptions are common knowledge. \end{itemize}

+In our communication setting, intuitively, information can be either unknown to some player or commonly known in a group.
+Acting on partial information thus necessitates to figure out precisely which information is commonly known in a group.
+Note that in this context strategic (i.e., possibly untruthful) communication conveys no conclusive information.
+Consequently, study of epistemic consequences of such communication requires additional assumptions, like probability distributions over statements and meanings, and can be carried out only after the setting with truthful communication has been investigated.
+We therefore focus on truthful communication and return briefly to this matter in \cref{sec:conclusions-stratelim}.